Soares/simplifience.com/post/sample/identity.md

 Circles are like a bunch of infinitely short right triangles all stacked atop each other.
 </aside>

-Keep that in mind while we compound three times.
-We'll compound thrice, scaling the principle by $1 \frac{1}{3}$ each time, adding a quarter turn at each payment.
+Keep that in mind while we compound three times, paying a third of the value each time and paying out at right angles.

 <div class="compound" data-n="3"></div>

 <aside class="info" markdown="block">
-It's like making three right triangles with height $\frac{1}{3}$ and stacking them atop each other.
+Make three right triangles where the height is $\frac{1}{3}$ of the previous hypotenuse and stack them atop each other.
 </aside>

 Do you see what's going on here?
 The more we compound the interest payments, the less it goes into *increasing* the principle and the more it goes into *turning* the principle.